BlenderHQ/path_tool/README.md

 Work with the tool is carried out in the mode of selecting edges or faces.
 For the convenience of working with the mesh edges, vertices are used as control elements
 * **Path editing.**
 For now the addon has support of multiple path editing.
 Control elements of active path (the last one you interacted with) can be added (`LMB` on mesh), moved (`LMB` on element you want to move + `Drag`) and removed (`Ctrl + LMB`).
 To start a new path otherwise existing one, click `Shift + LMB`.
 Also if you just closed active path, next click on mesh will create a new path too.
+Control elements can be added after last added control element of active path and on existing segment between pair of other control elements.
+To add control element at start of active path, switch direction of path (`RMB` to open pie menu and select `Change direction`)